Email

 What Are Common Treatments?

 People with osteoporosis should get enough calcium and vitamin D in their diet or supplements to support healthy bone mass.
-They should participate in regular physical activity, including weight-bearing exercises like walking.
-Most people with osteoporosis also need medications to slow bone mass loss or prevent fractures.
+They should participate in regular weight-bearing exercises like walking.
+Most people with osteoporosis need medications to slow bone mass loss or prevent fractures.
 Bisphosphonates are the most common treatments for osteoporosis.
-These anti-resorptive drugs include alendronate, risendronate, ibandronate, and zoledronic acid.
+These drugs include alendronate, risendronate, ibandronate, and zoledronic acid.
 Side effects of bisphosphonates are rare but can include osteonecrosis of the jaw and atypical femoral fractures.
 Other osteoporosis treatments include denosumab, teriparatide, and abaloparatide.

 Living with Osteoporosis

 People with osteoporosis should take action to prevent slips or falls that could cause a bone fracture such as using a cane or walker, removing tripping hazards such as throw rugs, and installing handrails in the shower can be recommended.
 Wearing proper shoes and avoiding heavy lifting and using nightlights to prevent falls are also helpful.
 Exercises like yoga and tai chi help improve balance to prevent slips and falls.
-Osteoporosis may be preventable with proper intake of calcium and vitamin D, smoking avoidance, and regular physical activity.
+Osteoporosis may be preventable with proper intake of calcium and vitamin D, smoking avoidance and regular physical activity.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.